CecileSChapman/mtm6407-CandyCSS/README.md

 ## Installation

-To use CandyCSS in your project, simply include the provided CSS file in your HTML:
+To use CandyCSS in your project, simply [download main.css](css/main.css) and include the provided CSS file in your HTML:

 ```html
 <link rel="stylesheet" href="css/main.css">